handbook

 - Do not park and block the flow of traffic.

-- Do not talk on your cell phone while in line.
+- Do not talk on your cell phone while in line unless it is in hands free mode.

-- Move slowly and safely through parking lot.
+- Drive slowly and safely through parking lot.

 - If the carpool line is backed up beyond the Fideles driveway, please continue the queue on public roads following the video instructions.